CRNA Schools in Ohio

 - School Type: Private

-2. Frances Payne Bolton – Case Western Reserve University
+2. Case Western Reserve University - Cleveland, OH

-Case Western Reserve University also has its own CRNA program, where students work one-on-one with a CRNA preceptor.
+Case Western Reserve University has an in-house CRNA program, where students work one-on-one with a CRNA preceptor.

 Unlike the Cleveland Clinic program, the Frances Payne Bolton program is university-based, but students in both share classroom and clinical spaces.
 The program accepts 15-20 students every year, with the program beginning in June.